-This is because muscle meat feeds their muscle meat, fresh cartilage helps make strong joints, fresh bones lead to optimum bone growth and organ meats are broken down to form organs.
-The latter are particularly important and often over looked, as, organ meats are probably the most important thing, nutritionally, for dogs.
+Muscle meat feeds their muscle meat, fresh cartilage helps make strong joints, fresh bones lead to optimum bone growth and organ meats are broken down to form organs.
+The latter are particularly important and often over-looked, as, organ meats are probably the most important thing, nutritionally, for dogs.
 Their diets should consist of 10 to 15% organ meat, particularly for pregnant bitches.

-Include as much variety in their diet as possible; liver, heart, kidney, eyes, spleen etc. Never have too much of the one thing as the different body parts are beneficial to different parts of the dogs system.
+Include as much variety in their diet as possible; liver, heart, kidney, eyes, spleen etc. Try not to include too much of the one thing as the different body parts are beneficial to different parts of the dogs system.

 What to feed a pregnant dog at the various stages of development…